MSU Human Resources >> Ua >> Promotion >> Faculty-academic-staff >> Faculty Guide for Reappointment, Promotion and Tenure Review

 Dean submits Form on Progress and Excellence “Recommendation for Reappointment, Promotion or Tenure Action” to Human Resources

-March 8 to April 29, 2024 Deans conferences with the Associate Provost/Associate Vice President for Academic Human Resources and the Provost faculty representative.
+March 8 to April 29, 2024 March 11 to April 29, 2025 Deans conferences with the Vice Provost/Associate Vice President for Faculty and Academic Staff Affairs and the Provost faculty representative.

-May 9 to May 13, 2024 Deans send notices of action by the Office of the Provost to Chairpersons, Directors, and faculty members.
+May 9 to May 13, 2024 May 9 to May 15, 2025 Deans send notices of action by the Office of the Provost to Chairpersons, Directors, and faculty members.

 This (required) form, referred to as Form D, outlines many of the activities that are relevant to decisions on promotion, tenure and reappointment.
 It provides the opportunity to document, provide evidence for and assess faculty scholarship in the functional areas of instruction, research and creative endeavors, and service within the academic and broader community, as well as in cross-mission initiatives.